A couple stormed a party in Southern California and shot 14 people to death

 Facebook said it took the post down because it violated community standards that prohibit the promotion of terrorism or the glorification of violence.
 It declined to go into details about the nature of the post.

-The couple’s motivation for the attack is a key focus for investigators.
-But ISIS’ acknowledgment of Malik and Farook as supporters doesn’t mean they were members or that someone from the group ordered it, said retired Air Force Lt.
-Col. Rick Francona, a CNN military analyst and a former intelligence officer.
+While the couple’s motivation for the attack is a key focus for investigators, the terror group’s acknowledgment of them as supporters doesn’t mean they were members or that someone from the group ordered it, Francona said.

-On Saturday morning, officials briefing President Barack Obama about the investigation told him that they had “no indication that the killers were part of an organized group or a broader terrorist cell,” the White House said.
+Officials briefing President Barack Obama about the investigation told him they had “no indication that the killers were part of an organized group or a broader terrorist cell,” the White House said.

 Did they travel to the Middle East?

 Farook was born in Illinois to Pakistani parents and raised in California.
 He made two trips to Saudi Arabia.

 The first visit was in 2013 for the Hajj, the annual pilgrimage to Mecca that Muslims are required to make at least once in their lifetimes.

 The second time, he went to marry Malik, whom he’d met through an online dating service, family attorney Mohammad Abuershaid said.

 The FBI said he went to Pakistan as well, but the family attorneys denied that.

 Malik, 29, was born and raised in Pakistan and moved to Saudi Arabia around age 20, the attorney said.